PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

     caption="Clogging in a bottleneck"
 >}}

-- **Stop-and-Go Waves**: A distinct behavior observed in congested systems, such as traffic or densely packed crowds.
-Here, entities fluctuate between two states — motion and halt — creating waves of movement.
+- **Stop-and-Go Waves**: In congested crowds, as in vehicle traffic, people alternate between moving and standing, and these fluctuations travel through the crowd as waves.

 {{<
     video